aceslowman/threejs_procedural/taskell.md

 ## To Do

 - Research RayTracing Renderer
+- Camera aspect ratio is not being correctly updated onWindowResize.
+- Enable Orthographic Camera
+- Change maps and passes to be stored in Object Scene format.

 ## Doing

 - Correct FBM artifact issue.
     > Currently small artifacts exist after a FractalWarp pass.
+- Enable OrbitControls

 ## Done